sbt/sbt-jni/README.md

 }
 ```

-Note: this plugin is just shorthand for adding `sbt-jni-macros` and `scala macros paradise` projects as provided dependencies.
+Note: this plugin is just a shorthand for adding `sbt-jni-macros` (the project in `macros/`) and the scala-macros-paradise projects as provided dependencies.
 Projects must use Scala versions 2.11 or 2.12.0-M4.

 See the [annotation's implementation](macros/src/main/scala/ch/jodersky/sbt/jni/annotations.scala) for details about the injected code.